Kinjite: Forbidden Subjects: Critical response

 The Los Angeles Times called the movie "a pretty odd, murky stew.
 If you think you might be offended by it, don't go.
 You will be.
 Thompson has always had an evil sense of humor, and the movie repeatedly crosses the line between dramatizing a situation and exploiting it, exposing racism or moral rot and almost indulging in it.
 But the disturbance you feel in watching "Kinjite" doesn't just come because it has a sordid subject, some bad scenes or a heavy cargo of shock and sleaze, but because it leaves us, much of the time, with no moral anchor."

+In a retrospective review, Evan Dossey writes "What truly sets Kinjite apart and makes it recommendable amid Bronson’s typically lazy late work is simply the shamelessness of the entire ordeal.
+Crowe’s punishments are sometimes downright bizarre; have you ever seen a man swallow an entire watch?
+His political and social views are heinous and essentially unquestioned.
+The ending is truly shocking.
+There are no good guys in this movie, not really, but that’s also not any particular point Bronson and regular collaborating director J. Lee Thompson were trying to make.
+There’s nothing on Kinjite’s mind beyond exploiting the fears of the day to the meanest ends possible."